 Click on the thumbnails below for a larger image or click here for a detailed view of Alison's work.

-Alison graduated from Loughborough College of Art & Design in 1994 with a first in Fine Art Sculpture.
+Alison graduated from Loughborough College of Art and Design in 1994 with a first in Fine Art Sculpture.
 She now lives and works in Lincolnshire.

 After working in mixed media for her degree, Alison returned to clay preferring its immediacy and flexibility.
 She hand builds in stoneware, coiling and sculpting, and uses a limited palette of matt white crackle glaze, gold lustre and occasionally ceramic decals reproduced from her drawings.
 Each piece has several layers of slip and glaze with areas left bare, creating pits and surface texture.
 Indian ink is then used to define the crackle.
 Her recent work includes the use of glass eyes, blown or hand painted, often intended for taxidermy.